-What Appealing A Denied Claim Looks Like
+What Appealing A Denied SSDI Claim Looks Like

 If you take nothing else away from reading this page, understand this: a denied claim for Social Security Disability Insurance (SSDI) benefits is not the end of the road.
 In fact, it’s the beginning – and a common beginning at that.
 Nearly 70% of initial claims for SSDI benefits are denied.